shauryaupadhyaya/portfolio-hackathon/README.md

 - **Responsive Layout:**
   The layout automatically adjusts to different screen sizes (desktop, tablet, and mobile).

-- **Navigation Menu:**
-  Sticky navigation bar that stays at the top of the page and highlights active sections.

-- **Back to Top Button:**
-  A floating button appears after scrolling down, allowing quick navigation back to the top.

 ---

 ## ⚙️ Animation and Visual Effects